 For many women with hormonal acne, spironolactone is a very effective treatment option and it works because it is an anti androgen which will block androgen receptors.

 Sprionolactone is recognized by the FDA only to treat high blood pressure and fluid retention, but doctors may prescribe it off label for hormonal acne.

 Of course, for the very severe cases of hormonal acne, treatment of isotretinoin or Accutane may be required.
 Although relapse rates for hormonal acne tend to be higher, it will still decrease the severity.

 With consistent therapy (lifestyle, topical, and sometimes oral), hormonal acne can effectively be controlled so you can have your skin – and your life – back!

-How long have you had hormonal acne, and have you tried any of these remedies?
+How long have you had hormonal acne, and which remedies gave you results?